What’s the point of building your email list?

 Let’s extend our previous question here.
 In a world where buying an email list is the easy way out, what’s the point of building one from scratch?

-It’d be way easier to say that the point of collecting emails is to boost engagement and increase sales.
+It’s easy to say that the point of collecting emails is to boost engagement and increase sales.
 But today’s customers don’t just like personalization; they demand it.
-And if you can’t distinguish between orange and apple, your email campaigns aren’t going to make you a penny.

-Campaign success depends a lot on knowing your customers and personalizing their experience.
-And with that being said, let’s look at some other reasons why it’s necessary to personalize emails:
+If you don’t personalize your emails, they are unlikely to produce a return.
+Knowing your customers and personalizing their experience is a prerequisite for a campaign’s success.
+With that being said, let’s look at some other reasons why it’s necessary to personalize emails:

 1. Establishing an emotional connection

-Dale Carnegie once said that one’s name sounds the sweetest to them in any language.
-While “Dear Sir/Madam” is a very formal, generic approach to greet someone, this can also mean that you don’t take your customers seriously.
+While “Dear Sir/Madam” is a very formal, generic approach to greeting someone, this can also mean that you don’t take your customers seriously.
 You’ve only figured out their gender and did the bare minimum before reaching out.

 3. Shaping customer’s journey and focusing on the audience’s needs

 All your customers aren’t the same.
 They have different personalities, traits, and priorities.
 Therefore, they show different interests and behaviors.
 As a business owner, you’d want to establish a relationship with your customers and try to retain as many of them as possible.

 Fortunately, not all customers come to simply buy and leave.
 They want to experience a journey, and it’s up to you to make it a good one.